dluobo/ingex/studio/processing/media_transfer/README.txt

 	unix extensions = No

-AUTOMATICALLY IMPORTING MXF AND CUT DATA INTO SERVER DATABASE
+AUTOMATICALLY IMPORTING MATERIAL AND CUT DATA INTO SERVER DATABASE
 -------------------------------------------------------------

 import_db_infod.pl needs to be run as a system service: